Going concern concept

 Definition and explanation

-The going concern concept is applicable to the company’s business as a whole.
-If, for example, a company closes a small business segment or discontinues one of its product and continues with others, it does not mean that the company is no longer a going concern because the going concern concept is applicable to the entity as a whole and not to the particular segment of business or product.
+The concept is applicable to a company’s business as a whole.
+If, for example, a company closes a small business segment or discontinues one of its products and continues with others, it does not mean that the company is no longer a going concern because the going concern concept is applicable to the entity as a whole and not to a particular segment of business or product.

-The going concern concept of accounting is of great importance for accountants because if a company is a going concern, it must prepare its financial statements in accordance with applicable financial reporting framework such as generally accepted accounting principals applicable in United States of America (US-GAAP) and international financial reporting standards (IFRS).
+The going concern concept of accounting is of great importance for accountants because if a company is a going concern, it must prepare its financial statements in accordance with applicable financial reporting frameworks such as generally accepted accounting principles applicable in the United States of America (US-GAAP) and international financial reporting standards (IFRS) applicable in many other countries.

-The auditors conduct their own evaluation to see weather the going concern assumption is appropriate or not at the time of auditing financial statements even if the company claims to be a going concern.
+The auditors conduct their own evaluation to see whether or not the going concern assumption is appropriate for the company while auditing its financial statements, even if the company claims to be a going concern.

-(1).
-A company manufactures a chemical known as Chemical-X. Suddenly, the government imposes a restriction on the manufacture, import, export, marketing and sale of this chemical in the country.
-If Chemical-X is the only product that company manufactures, the company will no longer be a going concern.
+- Deluxe Company manufactures a chemical known as Chemical-X. Suddenly, the government imposes a restriction on the manufacture, import, export, marketing, and sale of this chemical in the country.
+If Chemical-X is the only product that the company can manufacture, the company can no longer be considered a going concern.

-(2).
-The National company is in serious financial trouble and cannot pay its obligations.
-The government gives National company a bailout and a guarantee of all payments to creditors.
-The national company is a going concern despite of its current weak financial position.
+- National Company is in serious financial trouble and cannot pay its obligations.
+The government gives a bailout to the company and announces a guarantee for all the payments to its creditors.
+The company would still be considered a going concern despite its current weak financial position.

-(3).
-The Eastern company closes one of its branch and will continue with others.
-The company is a going concern because the shutting down a small part of business does not impair the ability of the company to operate as going concern.
+- Eastern Company closes one of its branches and decides to continue with others.
+The company is still a going concern because shutting down a small part of business does not impair its ability to operate as a going concern.

 Leave a comment